 The next phase of the energy transition demands committed implementation of new technologies.
 Floating offshore wind is opening new possibilities for wind power locations and will play a critical role in the transition to a cleaner energy supply, contributing significantly to an increase in offshore wind power.
-According to DNV, the technology is predicted to grow worldwide, rising from the around 100 MW today to more than 10 GW in 2030 and 250 GW in 2050.
+Floating offshore wind capacity is projected to almost 270 GW by 2050, as per DNV's 2023 Energy Transition Outlook (ETO) research.

 Following first successful prototypes and demonstration projects, floating offshore wind is now taking the first steps in commercialization.
 DNV’s ETO 2023 estimates that by 2050, the global average LCOE for floating offshore wind will be at approximately USD 67/MWh, with these cost reductions driven by volume increases, standardization and the advantages of experiential learning.